muntashir-wahid/dsarena/Array/README.md

 **Exception Safety**: Throws `std::out_of_range` when attempting to modify an invalid index (index < 0 or index >= size).

+---

+### `reverse()`

+**Purpose**: Reverses the order of all elements in the array in-place, transforming the array so that the first element becomes the last and vice versa.

+**Implementation Details**: The method uses a two-pointer technique to efficiently reverse the array without requiring additional storage.
+It begins with an early return optimization for arrays with zero or one element, as these are trivially already "reversed."

+For arrays with multiple elements, two pointers are initialized: `left` starting at index 0 and `right` starting at index `size - 1`.
+The algorithm then proceeds to swap elements at these pointer positions using a temporary variable to avoid data loss during the exchange.
+After each swap, the `left` pointer moves forward and the `right` pointer moves backward, progressively working toward the center of the array.

+The loop continues while `left < right`, ensuring that each pair of elements is swapped exactly once.
+When the pointers meet or cross in the middle, all elements have been properly repositioned and the array is fully reversed.
+This approach modifies the array in-place, requiring no additional data structure allocation.

+The three-step swap using a temporary variable is the classic approach:

+1. Save the left element in a temporary variable
+2. Copy the right element to the left position
+3. Copy the temporary (original left) to the right position

+**Time Complexity**: O(n)

+Where n is the current size of the array.
+The method performs exactly n/2 swaps (rounded down) regardless of the array's contents, visiting each element once during the reversal process.
+While only half the elements are explicitly swapped, each element must be accessed and moved, resulting in linear time complexity proportional to the array size.

+Operation breakdown:

+- Size check: O(1)
+- Pointer initialization: O(1)
+- Swap loop: O(n/2) which simplifies to O(n)
+- Each swap operation: O(1)

+**Space Complexity**: O(1)

+The algorithm uses only a constant amount of extra space (three integer variables: `left`, `right`, and `temp`) regardless of array size, making it an in-place algorithm.
+No auxiliary data structures are allocated.

+**Modification**: This method modifies the original array.
+If the original order needs to be preserved, a copy should be made before calling `reverse()`.

 ## Current Limitations

 - **Fixed Capacity**: Once created, the array cannot grow beyond its initial capacity.
 Attempting to append beyond capacity results in an exception rather than automatic resizing.